whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Put another way:

-All cats produce allergens, but some cats may produce less or more than others.
+**All cats produce allergens**, but some cats may produce less or more than others.

 ## 18. Medication